 Mark Greenough Supervisor and Historian -- Virginia State Capitol

-Jennifer Hurst Statewide Education Coordinator -- Preservation Virginia
+Jennifer Hurst-Wender Statewide Education Coordinator -- Preservation Virginia

 June Lehman AP History Educator -- St. Catherine's School

-Kay Peninger Patrick Henry Committee -- St. John's Church Foundation
+Kay Peninger Former Executive Director at St. John's Church Foundation

-Nora Wheeler Lead Social Studies Specialist -- Hanover County Public Schools
+Nora Wheeler Former Lead Social Studies Specialist at Hanover County Public Schools

 Dr. Jamelle Wilson Assistant Superintendent of Institutional Leadership -- Hanover County Public Schools